drshahizan/Python-big-data/Project/BigMac/readme.md

 ---
 ## Dataset Information

-For this project we decided to use a medical dataset [Airline.csv](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018?select=2014.csv).
+For this project we decided to use a an airline dataset from Kaggle.com [Airline.csv](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018?select=2014.csv).

 #### Attribute Information:
 | Acronym | Description |